 From the moment he utters the immortal catchphrase “Thrill me!” to the grandiose, blood-soaked finale in which he pretty much steals the show, (and especially in the original ending where he *spoiler alert* inadvertently releases a bunch of creeps via the charred remains of his split-open head into the unfortunate environs of a local cemetery!) there is no doubt that here is an anti-hero whose cult status is assured.

 Night of the Creeps treads a fine line between horrific and hilarious and would never have been as enduring without practical effects work to reflect this.
-On hand to provide the effects are the legendary David Miller, the man responsible for Freddy Krueger’s terrifying visage in A Nightmare on Elm St, and future KNB EFX alumni Robert Kurtzman and Howard Berger, whose work on the film’s creeps and zombies respectfully pays tribute to the Cormanesque schlock influences that inspired them.
+On hand to provide them is the legendary David Miller, the man responsible for Freddy Krueger’s terrifying visage in A Nightmare on Elm St, and future KNB EFX alumni Robert Kurtzman and Howard Berger, whose work on the film’s creeps and zombies respectfully pays tribute to the Cormanesque schlock that inspired them.

 It’s safe to say the film didn’t perform at the box office, sinking without trace upon its initial release and establishing a limited following on VHS amongst dedicated horror fans lucky enough to find a copy.
 In the intervening years, the film’s reputation has grown, and its influence is now visible in everything from James Gunn’s similarly overlooked 2006 horror-comedy Slither to the early work of Peter Jackson.